mberganz728/get_next_line/README.md

 </h1>

 # About this project
-This project is about programming a function that allows you to read content line by line.
-This is done by returning a line read from a file descriptor.
+This projects is about creating a function that allows to read a line ending with a newline character ('\n') from a file descriptor.
+This function should work whit any buffersize.